dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-3-Integrate-Rancher-with-Keycloak.md

-## Integrate Rancher with Keycloak
+## Rancher side configuration for Keycloak